 The OEKO-TEX® STANDARD 100 label informs consumers that the textile product, including every component of said product, is “harmless for human health”.
 This is because it indicates that the product has undergone testing for harmful substances at an independent OEKO-TEX® partner institute.

 The information on the label contains a certificate number.
 Businesses and consumers can enter this number into the dedicated field on the OEKO-TEX® Label Check page to check the validity of the product’s certificate.

 Below we provide information regarding several frequently asked questions about OEKO-TEX® STANDARD 100.

 Is OEKO-TEX® STANDARD 100 mandatory in the EU?

-The OEKO-TEX® STANDARD 100 label is not mandatory in the EU.
-However, if you want to affix the label to your products, you must comply with the substance restrictions set by two EU regulations:
+OEKO-TEX® STANDARD 100 is not mandatory in the EU.
+However, in order to obtain the certificate, you must comply with the substance restrictions set by two EU regulations:

 - POPs Regulation